Your-me/Electronic_learning_app/README.md

-# Terraform AWS Infrastructure Project Using Terraform for CICD
+# Terraform AWS Infrastructure Project Using Jenkins for CICD

 This project uses Terraform to provision a comprehensive AWS infrastructure, including a VPC, PostgreSQL RDS, Route 53, Amazon Certificate Manager, Application Load Balancer, and Elastic Container Service (ECS).
 Jenkins is used for continuous integration and deployment.